Skip to main content

 Does my student need a separate health insurance policy while in Spain?

 All SLU-Madrid registered students are automatically covered by Multi Sanitas health insurance while they are enrolled for credit.
-Students must visit the Office of Student Affairs at the start of each semester to pick up their new card.
-Multi Sanitas card and a valid ID allow students to visit Sanitas network physicians free of charge.
+Students must visit the Office of Student Life at the start of each semester to pick up their new card.
+The Multi Sanitas card and a valid ID allow students to visit Sanitas network physicians free of charge.
 Prescriptions are not covered.

 Learn About the Multi Sanitas Policy